Applying for an anti-circumvention inquiry

 - arrangements between exporters

 - avoidance of the intended effect of duty

 Applying for an inquiry into the avoidance of intended effect of duty

-If you are seeking an inquiry into the avoidance of the intended effect of duty, we suggest you read the relevant guidelines [155K BPDF] [26KB DOCX] before submitting your application.
+If you are seeking an inquiry into the avoidance of the intended effect of duty, we suggest you read the Application for anti-circumvention inquiry guidelines [325KB PDF] [233KB DOCX] before submitting your application.

 Applying for an inquiry into all other types of circumvention activity

 - Application for anti-circumvention inquiry: Application form (B1236) [80KB PDF]

 - Application for anti-circumvention inquiry: Application form (B1236) [140KB DOCX]

 Compliance with anti-dumping measures